chocolatey/choco-wiki/FeaturesPrivateCdn.md

 ### Why isn't a cache available for x package?
 There are a variety of factors that go into suitability for a package.

-* If the vendor has opted out, there will be no cache for a package that uses that software.
+* If the software vendor has opted out, there will be no cache for a package that uses that software.
 * If the package doesn't actually download anything, there will be no cache.
 * If the package downloads resources, but not in the recommended way, there may not be a cache available.